IISH/oai4solr/README.md

         <xsl:value-of select="$doc//str[@name='main_title']"/>
     </dc:title>

+See the oai_dc.xsl example in the demo/solr/oai folder of this project for a working example.

 ###2.
 Map a single stored XML document
 In some cases, you may find it more convenient to - apart from the indexed fields - add the complete document of a particular metadata schema as an unindexed and compressed resource field and just data dump it.

-For example, if you stored an MARCXML document:
+For example, if you have a MARCXML document:

     <marc:record xmlns:marc="http://www.loc.gov/MARC21/slim">
         <marc:leader>00620nam a22 7i</marc:leader>